The Chool Bus (ch12)

 “I’ve been there,” Buck interjected.
 “It’s amazing, but we need motorcycles to properly get the full effect.
 Hiking takes too long.”
 Do you think Professor T’s up for that?”

 “Oh yeah,” Said Jack.
-“He’s a trooper… he’ll keep up with anything we can throw at him.”
+“He’s a trooper… he’ll keep up with anything we throw at him.”

-“Ain’t that right,” Billie directed the question to Mork’s sleeping birth?
+“Ain’t that right?”
+Billie directed the question to Mork’s sleeping berth.

 “Well… i guess that’s it for the skipper.
 I think i’m next,” said Jack.
 “We’ll see ya’ll in the morning.”